wtz19945/Digit_Main/README.md

 roslaunch Digit_ROS digit_main_launch.launch
 ```
 Now you should see the solver info, ros outputs, and etc in the terminal.
 Make sure run `source devel/setup.bash` everytime you launch a new terminal.
+Currently, only keyboard commands are implemented.
+Available commands are: space to start walking, WASD to change walking direction, up/down arrows to change height

 ## Hardware Test
 Disclaimer: this repository is in development and not liable for any damage caused by the hardware experiment.